trojal/mh-jobworker/DESIGN.md

 ##### StopJob

-- `StopJob` will use `os.exec/Process.Kill` to terminate the process group, to ensure the entire process tree is terminated.
+- `StopJob` will terminate all processes in the job's cgroup `jobworker.slice/job-<uuid>.scope` to ensure child processes are terminated.
+- `StopJob` will also send SIGKILL to the process group as a backup mechanism.
+- This approach ensures reliable process termination while keeping implementation simple.
+- See Trade-offs #9 for future improvements to add graceful shutdown.
+- See Trade-offs #11 for future improvements to prevent process escape during startup.

 ### 2. gRPC API Server